 Day trading certainly holds promises of a fast-paced working environment with high returns.
 Its allure proves practically irresistible to many new traders.
 It is also a common belief that most day traders don’t make much money, and many more are even confronted with the possibility of losing their trading deposits in a single year.
 This begs the question:

 How many day traders are losing money?

+What percentage of day traders fail?
 Just a few day traders make profits, as most traders become the prey, instead of the predator.
 How many of them out there are losing money?
 There isn’t an exact answer, though likely no less than 90% will have fallen under that category, whereas only 1% are likely to be out there “making a killing”.
 Sadly, this also happens to make a lot of sense.
-Why?

 Due to its competitive nature, day trading could more or less be seen as a zero-sum game.
 The same thing happens in poker – not everyone is going to end up a winner.

 You must understand the market and its players first.
 Who are your rivals?
 Who are the predators?